grahammendick/navigation/NavigationReactMobile/sample/zoom/README.md

 Navigation lets you share elements between scenes.
 The SharedElementMotion component gives you control over how they animate.

 ## Run
-Once you've cloned the repository, you can install the dependencies and start the Redux example:
+Once you've cloned the repository, you can install the dependencies and start the Zoom example:

     npm install
     npm run build